Mathematics

 Semester Hours 1

 This learning support course provides corequisite support in mathematics for students enrolled in MTH 100.
-The material covered in this course is parallel to and supportive of the material taught in MTH 100.
+The material covered in this course parallels and supports the material taught in MTH 100.
 Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students’ paired MTH 100 class.
 This course does not apply toward the general core requirement for mathematics.
 NCA

 MTH 100: Intermediate College Algebra